-One of the plans I had for my blog this year was migrating from Blogger to WordPress though I didn’t include it in my blog’s resolution for the year I just had it in mind and last month that was on the 6th, uhm!… Yes 6th of October I finally checked it off.
+One of the plans I had for my blog this year was migrating from Blogger to WordPress though I didn’t include it in my blog’s resolution for the year I just had it in mind and last month that was on the 6th of October I finally checked it off.

 And every blogger has reasons on which platform to use for his or her blog.
 I know a lot of bloggers use a particular platform because other bloggers told them that is the best or their favourite bloggers are hosting their blogs there.

 When I started my blog last year WordPress was looking a bit difficult to me and expensive as well and by then all my favourite blogs were hosted on Blogger so I just went for it cause it’s free and quite nice.
 As the novice that I was, it was easy to understand and manoeuvre through.

-For the sake of this post I’ll be sharing with you the reasons I prefer WordPress to my former platform, from this you can decide which one you should go for.
+For the sake of this post, I’ll be sharing with you the reasons I prefer WordPress to my former platform, from this you can decide which one you should go for.